Transhumance is a type of pastoralism or nomadism, a seasonal movement of livestock between fixed summer and winter pastures

 We decided to do some training yesterday with one of our dogs, Wolfie.
-Wolfie looks like, as his name suggests, a scrawny wolf who has been put through a hot wash.
+As his name suggests, Wolfie looks like a scrawny wolf who has been put through a hot wash.
 He has a beautiful coat in 50 shades of grey, which provides him with near-perfect camouflage in any given habitat.
-In heaths, dunes, woods and grasslands he gives us a cool stare from his golden eyes and melts into the background, ignoring our pleas to “come here”.
+In heaths, dunes, woods and grasslands, he gives us a cool stare from his golden eyes and melts into the background, ignoring our pleas to “come here”.
 He is often described as “a git in a nice coat”, as his behaviour often falls some way short of that which might be expected of a dog in the hospitality industry.

 - enormous bulls

 - large house spiders of the genus Tegenaria

 When I read Farmers Weekly regularly in the UK, there was always a story about a farmer who had been crushed to death by his bull.
 In France, bulls seem happier and less lethal.
 Perhaps it’s because they are not so sexually frustrated, having constant access to upwards of 29 gorgeous Limousine ladies.

 They also seem to live outside year-round, sharing their fields with the females and their offspring in a bucolic, old-fashioned and utterly charming scene.
 Or maybe French baler twine really does have magic properties.